How-to Select the Perfect Colour Palette for People in a Hurry!

 #3 // Take Your Inspiration Directly From Nature

-The first two strategies are based upon cultural tendencies and basic colour theory.
-Which are very smart and strategic ways to build beautiful and results driven palettes, brands, and campaigns.
+The first two strategies are based upon cultural tendencies and basic colour theory, which are very smart and strategic ways to build beautiful and results-driven palettes, brands, and campaigns.
 However, for those projects that go deeper than theories, strategies, and best practices, Mother Nature is the ONLY place to look for colour palette inspiration.

 I first became aware of this truth while in design school in Montreal.
 My illustration professor said, “forget fashion magazines with visual clutter.
 Books on nature, animals, birds, landscapes will always deliver the best possible colour inspiration you can find.”
 The header image for this post should make a lot more sense now!

-The knowledge I’ve provided will certainly help, but when the time comes to real figure this puzzle out take yourself Offline—with a capital “O” and get to know the inhabitants that fly, crawl, and gallop!
+The knowledge I’ve provided will certainly help, but when the time comes to really figure this puzzle out take yourself Offline—with a capital “O” and get to know the inhabitants that fly, crawl, and gallop!

 When I conceptualized the campaign for the 2016 SaskTel Saskatchewan Jazz Festival, I pulled colour inspiration from the long summer nights and stunning sunsets in Saskatoon.
-The result was not only a beautiful campaign, but an award-winning one at that!
+The result was not only a beautiful campaign but an award-winning one at that!